-Keely Jordan is a doctoral student at the College of Global Public Health of New York University, specializing in global health policy.
+Keely Jordan is a doctoral student at the School of Global Public Health of New York University, specializing in global health policy.
 Keely received her undergraduate degree in political science and sociology from the University of Pennsylvania and her master’s degree in global health from the University of California San Francisco (UCSF).
 Prior to joining NYU she worked on the Lancet Commission Global Health 2035 and is currently the lead researcher on ethics and equity for the Lancet Global Health Commission on High Quality Health Systems in the SDG Era.
 Her work focuses on how to strengthen health systems in low- and middle-income countries in order to provide quality care, with an emphasis on reproductive, maternal, newborn and child health.

-Sarah is a Research Fellow and second-year doctoral student in the Social and Behavioral Sciences track.
+Sarah is a Research Fellow and doctoral student in the Social and Behavioral Sciences track.
 She earned a BA in Psychology from Columbia University and an MPH in Health Behavior from UNC Chapel Hill's Gillings School of Global Public Health.
 Her primary research interest is the impact of policy on the social determinants of mental health among underserved and vulnerable populations.
 Specifically, she aims to test innovative programs and policies to reduce stigma, increase access to care, and improve the quality and cultural competency of mental health services.
 Before enrolling at NYU, she led the evaluation of Maimonides Medical Center's Health Home, which aimed to utilize health-enabled IT to integrate care for patients with serious mental illness.

-Margaux Grivel is a first-year doctoral student in the Social Behavioral Sciences track.
+Margaux Grivel is a doctoral student in the Social Behavioral Sciences track.
 Immigrating to the U.S. from Brignoles, France, as the second-oldest sibling of five, Margaux’s background has fostered exceptional openness to, and captivation with, others' backgrounds, sensitivities, experiences, and perspectives.
 During her undergraduate and post-bac development at the University of Maryland, Margaux managed numerous projects for Dr. Derek Iwamoto including one longitudinal study focused on identifying distinct alcohol use trajectories among young adults, and examining sociocultural predictors of latent class membership.
 During her time at Teachers College, Columbia University, in the Clinical Psychology MA program, Margaux completed a clinical placement at the Center for Prevention and Evaluation, one of few clinics worldwide that treats individuals with Attenuated Psychosis Syndrome, and had the opportunity to examine the relationship between history of trauma, clinical presentation, and transition to full psychosis in this population.
 Concurrently, Margaux worked with Dr. Lawrence Yang in the Global Mental Health, Psychosis, and Stigma lab and worked on a meta-analysis examining cognition in drug-naïve schizophrenia in collaboration with the late Dr. Larry Seidman (Harvard Medical School Department of Psychiatry) which has led to an R01 grant from NIMH (PI’s: Yang, Phillips, Keshevan), and a review of substance use stigma in collaboration with Dr. Deborah Hasin (Columbia University).
 Dr. Yang's exemplary work in identifying cultural variations in mental illness stigma and intervening with stigma, in addition to the program’s commitment to identifying the underlying social, behavioral and structural factors that contribute to health disparities motivated Margaux to continue her work with Dr. Yang here at CGPH.

 Jacqueline (Jackie) is a doctoral student in public health concentrating in Epidemiology.
 She is a born and raised Jersey girl who has always dreamed of living in New York City.
 Jackie received her bachelors of science degree in Neuroscience from Union College, a M.S. in Human Nutrition from Columbia University, and a MPH in Chronic Degree Epidemiology from the Yale School of Public Health.
 Her research interests focus on the intersection of maternal and child health and nutritional epidemiology.
 After receiving her PhD, Jackie hopes to pursue a career in academia.

-Gabriella is a first-year doctoral student concentrating in Epidemiology, with a focus on environmental justice in the US and throughout the developing world.
+Gabriella is a doctoral student concentrating in Epidemiology, with a focus on environmental justice in the US and throughout the developing world.
 Originally hailing from Chicago, Illinois, she graduated from the University of Pennsylvania with her B.A. in Health and Societies, and her undergraduate research examined the public health issue of electronic waste, using Accra, Ghana as a case study.
 Following graduation, Gabriella worked at the Council on Foreign Relations as a Global Health Research Associate, where she focused on global health governance, pandemic preparedness, and environmental health in China.
 She hopes to pursue a career in academia with a strong emphasis on global health education.

-Jamie Murkey is a first-year doctoral student in the PhD program at the New York University College of Global Public Health.
+Jamie Murkey is a doctoral student in the PhD program at the New York University School of Global Public Health.
 He’s interested in research related to identifying and better understanding the impact of social and structural factors on adverse health outcomes among marginalized communities, particularly as it relates to chronic diseases.
 Jamie holds a BS in Nutritional Sciences from Pepperdine University and a MPH in Health Policy and Leadership from the Loma Linda University School of Public Health, where he was inducted into the Delta Omega Honorary Society.
 Prior to New York University, Jamie worked as a research manager at the University of California, Los Angeles on a variety of clinical and behavioral research projects involving the reduction of cardiovascular disease risk factors among HIV/Hepatitis C co-infected patients, HIV prevention using gamification, and an unbiased clinically validated metagenomic Next-Generation Sequencing (mNGS) diagnostic used to detect pathogens in hospitalized patients with infectious diseases.
 He has previously worked on other studies concerning marginalized populations within the University of California, San Francisco’s HIV and AIDS Division, RAND Corporation, and City of Pasadena.

 Temitope (Temi) is a doctoral student in Public Health, with a concentration in Epidemiology.
 She received her BA in Biochemistry, with a minor in Anthropology from Mount Holyoke College, South Hadley, MA.
 She spent three years as a clinical research assistant and fellow, working on chronic kidney disease studies in Boston, MA and Abuja, Nigeria.
 She went on to receive her MPH in Chronic Disease Epidemiology from the Yale School of Public Health, New Haven, CT.
 Her research interests focus on cardiovascular disease management and the continuum of care in low resource settings, through the lens of implementation science.